 Why should Community Health undergraduates consider earning both BS and MPH degrees?

 If the Community Health BS degree program is a good match for a student's interests and abilities, then an MPH degree program is likely to be a good match too.
 Additionally, an undergraduate degree in Community Health is an excellent background for advanced study in public health.
-For students interested in a career as a practitioner, the MPH degree is the most widely recognized credential for a career in public health.
-Students who are more interested in research should consider MS and PhD degree programs.
+For students interested in a career as a public health practitioner, the MPH degree is the most widely recognized credential for a career in public health.
+Students who are more interested in research could also consider MS and PhD degree programs.
 However, the MPH degree does lay the basis for further study in a doctoral program in public health.

 When Community Health students enter the BS-MPH program, what approved courses do they take prior to the end of their 4th (senior) year that count for both BS and MPH degrees?

 Are there any pre-requisite courses I need to take before applying for the BS-MPH program?

 The Community Health curriculum requires CHLH 274 Introduction to Epidemiology.
 This course is a pre-requisite for community health majors applying for BS-MPH program.
 Applicants must complete this course before applying and must achieve a B or higher.